ZoinerTejada/hdinsight-docs/hdinsight-streaming-and-business-intelligence.md

     * key: **deviceid**, value: **2**
     * key: **deviceid**, value: **3**
 5. **Aggregator**: Set to sum.
-6. **Downsample**: Check this box so reduce noise from all of the data points (one for every 10 seconds).
+6. **Downsample**: Check this box to reduce noise from all of the data points (one for every 10 seconds).

 On the right-hand side of this form is a section containing 3 tabs: Axes, Key, and Style.
 Within the **Axes** tab, set the following values: